bdpennington/BrianPennington.dev/docs/blog/2024-01/religion-science-sanity.md

 A theist places these unknowns in the hands of a god, while an atheist says that they're simply unknown.
 Unless you're about the business of attempting to prove a thing, this is a distinction without a difference.

-Consider this thought exercise: negative assertions about existence cannot be disproven.
-Here's an example: Unicorns don't exist.
+Consider this thought exercise: assertions about non-existence cannot always be proven.
+Here's an example:

+Unicorns don't exist.

+In this example, one must consider the case where unicorns do not, in fact, exist.
+But how would that be proven unless you have absolute knowledge of everything -- in other words, you'd have to be God.

 ## Opportunities To Learn